timkartar/findx/README.md

 # findx
-This is our venture for the Codefest.
+This is our venture for the DevFest.